 The new Fast Track welding program is designed for students to complete a Certificate of Specialization in just 16 weeks!
 Those completing the Certificate will earn 21 college credit hours that can be used toward a Certificate of Achievement and/or a Associate of Applied Science.

-The College partners with companies across the area and is able to help place students into high paying jobs.
+The College partners with companies across the area that hire our graduates for high paying jobs.

 There are several options to help you pay for the program: